russrimm/Copilot-Studio-Azure-AI-Foundry-Agile-Framework/README.md

 1. Start with the [Microsoft AI and Power Platform Adoption Framework](./ms-ai-powerplatform-framework.md) for a comprehensive overview of the implementation approach.

+2. If you're new to Copilot Studio, begin with the [Microsoft Copilot Studio Tutorial for Beginners](./copilot-studio-tutorial.md) to learn the fundamentals.

-2. Review the [Copilot Studio vs. Azure AI Studio](./copilot-vs-ai-studio.md) comparison to understand which platform is best for your specific requirements.
+3. Review the [Copilot Studio vs. Azure AI Studio](./copilot-vs-ai-studio.md) comparison to understand which platform is best for your specific requirements.

-3. If you're integrating Azure OpenAI with Copilot Studio, follow the [integration guide](./azure-openai-copilot-integration.md) for step-by-step instructions.
+4. If you're integrating Azure OpenAI with Copilot Studio, follow the [integration guide](./azure-openai-copilot-integration.md) for step-by-step instructions.

-4. Explore specific use cases and implementation examples that align with your organization's needs.
+5. Explore specific use cases and implementation examples that align with your organization's needs.

-5. Follow the step-by-step tutorials for specific implementations like building an HR assistant or integrating with ServiceNow.
+6. Follow the step-by-step tutorials for specific implementations like building an HR assistant or integrating with ServiceNow.

-6. Refer to the troubleshooting guides when encountering issues with specific components like SharePoint knowledge integration.
+7. Refer to the troubleshooting guides when encountering issues with specific components like SharePoint knowledge integration.

 ## Using This Documentation